bgord/knowledge/roadmap.md

 - How to setup redux-observable?
 - What's a Strict Mode?
 - What is JSX pragma?
+- ~~How to access refs in the React TypeScript in a safe way and avoid 'Object is possibly null' error?~~
 - ~~How and why to forward refs?~~
 - ~~How to type React component to allow more than one child?~~